 - It’s inclusive because in Year 6, every girl has a vital role, that should it be removed, would lessen the pastoral and operational capacity of the School.
 The Leadership Teams in Year 6 meet a variety of needs, such as looking after events at the School, caring for new students, developing the performing arts, and assisting in the running of the technology, art room and library.

 - It’s empowering because girl fills every leadership role.
 Often in schools, girls can be seen as ‘audience’ with boys as ‘actors’.
 In a girls’ school with a strong commitment to leadership such as Tara, we are agents to facilitate girls’ voices and creativity.

 - It’s collaborative because it requires girls to work with and alongside others on projects.

 - It inspires and supports younger students.
 The younger girls admire the opportunities the Year 6 girls experience as part of their leadership role.
 They anticipate the time when they will have those opportunities

 Leadership in the Junior School is distinctive.
-Rather than a ‘delayed gratification’ view of leadership; that somehow everything we are doing now is not actually useful now, but may be in some indeterminate future, student leadership in the Junior School is viewed as a vital skill and experience, with benefits in the ‘right here’ and ‘right now’.
+Student leadership in the Junior School is viewed as a vital skill and experience, with benefits in the ‘right here’ and ‘right now’.
 Students trained in leadership are able to carry out a wide variety of self- and school- improvement projects.
 Student leadership is a great way to tap into student energy, to build self-respect and to create a sharing and caring school.

 Every member of the Junior School staff seeks to meet the needs for the girls in our care.
 However, there is something unique about student leaders planning and implementing action that will improve the life of their younger peers at school.
 Leadership does not just ‘happen’ at Tara.
 We explicitly seek to teach the skills and attitudes necessary for a servant-hearted model of service to the School.
 It’s wonderful getting amongst the leadership culture in the Junior School.